user2745/Finite-State-Machine/README.md

 # Finite-State-Machine

-This allow you to develop a machine
+This is a tool that alllows you to create a finite state machine.
+This is a work in progress so please wait until it is done before downloading it.
+Much thanks.

 ### What is this for